lemtronix/ChirpUI/README.md

 # Or Build
 Instead of downloading the latest release, you can build the Chirp GUI by using the command `gradlew fatJar`.
 The JAR file will be located in  /build/libs/.

+# Open in Eclipse
+Gradle will generate an eclipse .project and .classpath file with the command `gradlew eclipse`

 # Run
 Make sure you have a Java JRE installed and either: